BillMills/woddemo/README.md

 ## wodpy demo

-A toy usage of the new `wodpy` pacakge.
+A toy usage of the new [wodpy pacakge](https://github.com/BillMills/wodpy) for reading World Ocean Dataset data.
 A bunch of ways you can help out:

 #### Does it install?